broadinstitute/gatk/README.md

 ./gradlew uploadArchives
 ```

-Currently all builds are considered snapshots.
+Builds are considered snapshots by default.
+You can mark a build as a release build by setting `-Drelease=true`.
 The archive name is based off of `git describe`.

 #### <a name="docker_building">Building GATK4 Docker images</a>